-Role of the Military Force - Latvian National Armed Forces (LNAF) main task is to defend the sovereignty and ensure the territorial integrity of the Latvian state and its population against aggression.
+The principal task of the Latvian National Armed Forces (LNAF) is to defend the sovereignty and territorial integrity of the Latvian state and its population against aggression.
 This also includes the participation in the prevention of situations, which constitute a threat to the state in accordance with the procedures specified in laws and regulations.

-The Ministry of Defence and LNAF jointly prepares the Military Threat Analysis, develops the State Defence Concept and State Defence plan, the LNAF Development Plan and the LNAF Mobilisation Plan.
+The Ministry of Defence and LNAF prepares the Military Threat Analysis, develops the State Defence Concept and State Defence plan, the LNAF Development Plan and the LNAF Mobilisation Plan.
 The Ministry of Defence is involved in monitoring the international security environment and in elaborating the threat assessment as well as in taking part in the development of the national counter-terrorism system.
-The Ministry of Defence also ensures the participation of the LNAF in international security/safety and defence measures as well as plans LNAF participation in international operations (that can contribute also to counter-terrorism efforts).
-Article 6. of the National Armed Forces Law defines that while fulfilling its tasks the LNAF shall provide support to, e.g.:
+The Ministry of Defence also ensures the participation of the Latvia in international security and defence measures as well as plans LNAF participation in international operations (that can contribute also to counter-terrorism efforts).
+Article 6.1 of the National Armed Forces Law defines that while fulfilling its tasks the LNAF shall provide support to, e.g.:

-1. VDD - in implementing anti-terrorism measures, as well as measures for the prevention or combating of threats of terrorism;

-- 2. the system of civil protection in implementing preventive and reactive measures, measures for the elimination of consequences caused by emergency situations, as well as performing search and rescue operations; - 3.
-The State Police in ensuring public order and safety; - 4.
+- 1. the State Security Service in anti-terrorism measures, as well as measures for the prevention or combating of threats of terrorism; - 2. the system of civil protection in preventive and reactive measures, in measures for the elimination of consequences caused by emergency situations, as well as search and rescue operations; - 3.
+The State Police for ensuring public order and safety; - 4.
 The State Border Guard in ensuring the inviolability of the State border; - 5.
-State security institutions in performing national security measures.
+State security institutions for the performance of national security measures.

-Article 17 of the National Armed Forces Law stipulates that in the case of threat of terrorism, the Minister of Defence upon the request of the Minister of the Interior shall order the Commander of the LNAF to provide support to the measures taken by the State Security Service for the prevention of the threat of terrorism or the combating thereof, determining the tasks to be performed, the time and the place.
+Article 17 of the National Armed Forces Law stipulates that in the case of threat of terrorism, the Minister of Defence upon the request of the Minister of the Interior shall order the Commander of the LNAF to provide support to the measures led by the State Security Service for the prevention of the threat of terrorism or the combating thereof, determining the tasks to be performed, the time and the place.
 The leader of the measures referred is responsible for the orders given to the LNAF units involved in the measures for the prevention of the threat of terrorism or the combating thereof.